- The state economy grew by 17% between 2006 and 2015, yet state expenditures grew by 48.9% during the same period.

 "The detailed proposals clearly show that town and city leaders can think outside the box and offer real changes that will benefit Connecticut taxpayers across the State," John Elsesser, Town Manager of Coventry, emphasized.

-New Municipal Tools back to top
+New Municipal Tools

 Here are a few examples of some new municipal tools that the report calls for: